 Parameters: The function takes only one parameter $array that refers to the input array.

 Return Type: This function returns another array, with the elements exchanged or flipped, it returns null if the input array is invalid.

-Below program illustrates the working of array_flip():
+Below program illustrates the working of array_flip() function in PHP:

 Array ( [rani] => laxman [sristi] => rishav [riya] => gaurav )

 If multiple values in the array are the same, then on the use of the array_flip() function, only the key with the maximum index (after swap) will be added to the array.
 (This is done to ensure that no keys have duplicates.)

 Array ( => b => c )